DCC-EX/CommandStation-EX/Release_Notes/Nodes/nodes.md

 Each node will need its own myAutomation.h but otherwise operates exactly the same EX-CommandStation code.
 A definition (or possibly runtime switch) prevents the node from advertising itself to throttles or trying to generate a DCC waveform.

 (Installer assist in managing this?)

+## Node Wifi

+The node must be able to identify the Wifi SSID/Password to get on to the same network as the other devices.
+Since we now have a CSB1 way of setting wifi from a command , the node can be configured over USB (or any other viable input such as a browser, throttle or toolbox connected to the nodes AP) with the `<C WIFI "ssid" "password">`  command and it will stick.
+(without the Node code, you would have had to code that manually somewhere.)

+- It is very convenient to use `<C WIFI HOSTNAME "nodename">` to set the nodes hostname so that you can easily open a browser to http://nodename/ and monitor the node as for the CS.